-As the world has adjusted to life amid the COVID-19 pandemic, most businesses are still laser-focused on keeping their doors open and lights on.
+As the world has adjusted to life amid and following the COVID-19 pandemic, the war in Ukraine, the economy crash and news of potential recession – most businesses are still laser-focused on keeping their doors open and lights on.
 Folks are still hunkering down and trying to preserve assets as much as possible.
-We’ve not returned to business pre-pandemic but there are ways to keep revenue flowing and get more clients during this crisis.
+Despite the ‘new normal’ there are ways to keep revenue flowing and get more clients during this and any type of crisis.
 For some, that means directing resources where they’re needed most.
-Other businesses are pivoting to completely unique markets and brand new sales strategies.
+Other businesses are pivoting to completely unique markets and brand-new sales strategies.
 And many organizations are recruiting talent to scale up and bring different skills to the table—which means new opportunities for independent professionals.

 You can you find these opportunities and jump on them.
-Let’s take a look at how digital marketing can help spread the word about your services and help get more clients during the COVID-19 crisis.
+Let’s take a look at how digital marketing can help spread the word about your services and help get more clients during a crisis.

 Particularly at a time when many businesses are trying to minimize their losses, the best approach starts by serving your clients and community first.